 Buddy's Dental Procedure at Pioneer Paws Veterinary Clinic:

-Buddy was a 9 1/2 year old terrier mix in April of 2010.
-Buddy's dad was aware that
+Buddy was a 9 1/2 year old terrier mix at the time of his procedure.
+Buddy's dad

-page describes Buddy's dentistry experience here in our hospital.
+scheduled.
+This page describes Buddy's dentistry experience here in our

 Buddy's Check-in Process: